tessel/t2-start/blinky.md

 `t2 init`

+Have a look at [the cli docs](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#starting-projects) to explore `t2 init` command.

 Great!
 Now you're set up to run code on Tessel.
 Your "tessel-code" folder now contains:

 * a "package.json" with some metadata Node uses for your project